Here's an overview of this week's four-hour homeowner radio broadcast

-Rosie talks about how increased tarriffs have created some shortage of building materials and how Rosie Right Remodeling makes sure they have everything in place before a project.
+Rosie talks about how increased tarriffs have created some shortage of building materials and how Rosie Right Design.
+Build.
+Remodel. makes sure they have everything in place before a project.

 George Cathey of Isley's Home Services talks about plumbing maintenance.
 He talks about how he got into the business and consider a career in plumbing or construction.

 Discussion of what not to do to prevent drain clogs and keep your garbage disposal running smoothly.